phoenixframework/phoenix/CONTRIBUTING.md

 - We use the "console" code fence for iex and shell commands.
 - We use the "html" code fence for html templates, even if there is elixir code in the template.
-- We use backtics for filenames and directory paths.
+- We use backticks for filenames and directory paths.
-- We use backtics for module names, function names, and variable names.
+- We use backticks for module names, function names, and variable names.

 #### Pull requests